cantoramann/typeLover.js/README.md

 # typeLover.js
-#### An extremely lighteight library for typing animations, written in pure JavaScript.
+#### An extremely lightweight library for typing animations, written in pure JavaScript.

 #### Features
 * Simple character by character typing animation